 The Bring Back the Monarchs to Texas Committee shall serve as the grant administration committee.
 The committee’s duties are to evaluate and rank grant applications and to award grants.
 Evaluation will be based on each plan’s completeness, feasibility and benefit to the Society and to the programs goals.

-- Application to the Grant Committee must be made by February 15 of the year the grant is needed.
+- Submit the Application to the Grant Committee by February 15 of the year the grant is needed.

 - Grants will be awarded by March 1.

 - Funds are to be spent by June 30 of the grant year.